jgnewman/einlandr/README.md

 Whether it's via http or websockets (more on that in a minute), users will have to pass in the token they received when logging in to prove they are allowed to access protected routes.

 In config.js you are allowed to specify how long a token is good for using the `sessionExpiry` key.
-By default, this key is set to 12, meaning 12 hours.
+By default, this key is set to 12, meaning 12 hours from the last time it was updated.
+A session is updated every time it successfully validates so, in effect, this would be 12 hours since a token was last used.
 You can adjust this at your leisure.

 When a user is authenticated, a session is created in the database.
 Whenever a request comes in that needs to be authenticated, the token is used to retrieve the session from the database and validate it.
 If the session gets invalidated, the session is automatically removed from the database.